"The Most Difficult Thing"

 🤓 Official Pronunciation of Doriot: dor-ee-oh (What’s up with the name?)

-Thus, each week, we intend to explore the principles of Human Alchemy, applicable to many areas of life, along with key lessons on the business of venture as the foundation upon which a new venture system might emerge.
+Thus, each week, we intend to explore the principles of Venture Alchemy, applicable to many areas of life, along with key lessons on the business of venture as the foundation upon which a new venture system might emerge.

 If this approach resonates, welcome—there’s much more to come!
 And if you think others would benefit from this journey, please forward our newsletter!

-Human Alchemy - This week’s discussion
+Venture Alchemy - This week’s discussion

 “The most difficult thing is the decision to act.
 The rest is merely tenacity”